kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 There are 3 solutions I found.

 1. PSPad has an own macro recorder.
 This would be the most elegant solution.
-Unfortunately, the find dialog could not be macro recorded.
+Unfortunately, the find dialog cannot be macro recorded.

 2. Another would be to write a JavaScript program for PSPad for each of my hotkeys, which would be overkill, I guess.